Tasikmalaya railway station

 Tasikmalaya Station (TSM) (ᮞ᮪ᮒᮞᮤᮇᮔ᮪ ᮒᮞᮤᮊ᮪ᮙᮜᮚ) also known as Tasik Station is a large class type C railway station located in Lengkongsari, Tawang, Tasikmalaya.
-The station, which is located at an altitude of +349 meters, is included in the Bandung Operational Area II.
+The station, which is located at an altitude of +349 meters, is included in the Operational Area II Bandung.
 All trains that pass through the Kroya–Bandung line must stop at this station.

+History

+The Staatsspoorwegen continued to exert influence in West Java throughout the 1890s.
+The Padalarang–Yogyakarta railway line was built to facilitate public transportation-has the characteristics of a route winding through mountains with extreme terrain.
+On 16 September 1893, the construction of the Cibatu–Tasikmalaya railroad section was completed, and continued with the construction of the railway line to Banjar which was completed on 1 November 1894.

+From this station, a branch was built to Singaparna which was inaugurated on 1 July 1911, but it's currently inactive.

+Building and layout

+The station has seven railway lines with track 2 being a straight track and using an electric signaling system produced by Westinghouse Rail Systems.

+The front view of the main station building is very different from other typical Staatsspoorwegen station buildings—possibly already undergoing development—that is, there is a gable roof element with the addition of a three-lapping roof made of wood.

 Services

 The following is a list of train services at the Tasikmalaya Station.